-The primary function of the National Union is to organize and unite workers around the polices and programs of action adopted by the National Convention.
+The primary function of the National Union is to organize and unite workers around the policies and programs of action adopted by the National Convention.

 Our aim is to improve the working conditions and living standards of all workers by taking on the organized forces of the employers.
 We do this by organizing new workers into our union and by providing guidance and help to existing UE locals.

-In UE, the members direct the work of the National Union at the biennial UE National Convention by setting the union's policies and programs.
-The General Executive Board—which is made up of the General Vice Presidents (UE Region Presidents), Region Secretaries, Region At-Large Members and the three national officers—meets three times a year to decide on issues that come up between conventions.
-The day-to-day work of the union is directed by the union's three General Officers (President, Secretary-Treasurer, and Director of Organization).
+In UE, the members direct the work of the National Union every two years at the UE National Convention by setting the union’s policies and programs.
+The General Executive Board—which is made up of the General Vice Presidents (UE Regional Presidents), Regional Vice Presidents, Regional Secretaries, Regional Delegates and the three national officers—meets three times a year to decide on issues that come up between conventions.
+The day-to-day work of the union is directed by the union’s three General Officers (President, Secretary-Treasurer, and Director of Organization).

 How it Works